Kingsland's Feathered Friends

 After taking the ferry from St. Marys to Cumberland Island, you will be on hallowed ground where over 322 species of birds have been spotted over the years.
 The sandy beaches and scrubby marshland are also home to peregrine falcons in the fall and painted buntings in the summer.
 In winter, head to the beaches and keep a sharp eye out for piping and snowy plovers.

-Venturing into Okefenokee Swamp will bring you up close and personal with many birds and other wildlife.
+A visit to the Okefenokee National Wildlife Refuge World Heritage Site offers close-up encounters with an extraordinary variety of birds and other wildlife.
 Take the Chesser Island Boardwalk to the observation tower overlooking the lake, offering views of wading birds, waterfowl and even alligators.
 Spot the rare red-cockaded woodpecker and hear Bachman’s sparrows singing in spring.

 Birding in the Kingsland area offers days of adventure all year round.
 Be sure to check the Colonial Coast Birding Trail website for information on all 18 birding spots, insider tips and more.